choleraehyq/aiorpc/README.rst

 aiorpc is a lightweight asynchronous RPC library.
 It enables you to easily build a distributed server-side system by writing a small amount of code.
 It is built on top of `asyncio <https://docs.python.org/3/library/asyncio.html/>`_ and `MessagePack <http://msgpack.org/>`_.

-**Note aiorpc is under development, should not should be considered to have a stable API.**
+**Note aiorpc is under development, should not be considered to have a stable API.**

 Installation
 ------------